Does Kratom Interact With Loperamide (Imodium)?

-As we’ve seen, kratom can inhibit the proper metabolization of loperamide, leading to an increased risk of adverse effects.
+As we’ve seen, kratom can compete with loperamide to bind with the CYP liver enzymes, leading to an increased risk of adverse effects.

-Still, the risk is minimal if you aren’t regularly mixing the two compounds and using loperamide according to the directions.
+Still, the risk is minimal if you don’t regularly mix the two compounds and use loperamide according to the directions.

 The risks are relatively low if you’re a daily kratom user and decide to take loperamide for the day.
-However, if you have a chronic condition and must take loperamide every day, the risk may be higher.
+However, the risk may be higher if you have a chronic condition and must take loperamide every day.

-Additionally, there have been rising instances of people taking excessive doses of loperamide to ward off opioid withdrawal symptoms and achieve euphoric effects .
+Additionally, people have been taking excessive doses of loperamide to ward off opioid withdrawal symptoms and achieve euphoric effects .
 You should never take loperamide in this fashion or mix it with kratom when ingested in high doses.

 It’s frequently used by those who suffer from frequent intestinal problems or chronic intestinal conditions such as inflammatory bowel syndrome, short bowel syndrome, and Crohn’s disease.

-Loperamide works by slowing down gut activity, which decreases the incidence of diarrhea and makes the stool firmer.
+Loperamide works by slowing down gut activity, decreasing diarrhea incidence, and making the stool firmer.